-While on school property a student or school staff member may not:
+A student or school staff member may not:

 - 1. Engage in bullying. - 2.
 Engage in reprisal or retaliation against: - a.
 A victim of bullying; - b.
 An individual who witnesses an alleged act of bullying; - c.
 An individual who reports an alleged act of bullying; or - d.
 An individual who provides information/participates in an investigation about an alleged act of bullying. - 3.
 Knowingly file a false bullying report with the District.